pyamsoft/pydroid/arch/README.md

 # pydroid-arch
-Architecture framework for a UiComponent based, Presenter driven, reactive MVI UI design pattern
+Architecture framework for a UiComponent based, ViewModel driven, reactive MVI UI design pattern

 ## What is this